TNT Express streamlines network planningNovember 12th, 2017

-Planning and fine-tuning the parcel delivery network operated by TNT Express in the UK has been made quicker and easier with the use of OPTISITE, the network optimisation system from MAPMECHANICS.
+Planning and fine-tuning the parcel delivery network operated by TNT Express in the UK has been made quicker and easier with the use of Optisite, the network optimisation system from CACI.

 Optisite has made it much easier for us to examine the implications of adding, say, an extra depot, and comparing that with the cost of changing existing depot boundaries.